 There are 5 steps to requesting feedback:

-- Reviewers: Nominate those who should give feedback to the chosen Reviewee.
+Reviewers: Nominate those who should give feedback to the chosen Reviewee.
 Click the person icon brings you to your Org Chart, where you can quick-select teams to review an employee.
+You can include the Reviewee in this list to add a self-assessment component.

 Feedback Requests Templates